 The beach monitoring season has ended.
 A summary will be provided once data is available.

 Nitrate (a form of nitrogen) is a concern for the dead zone in the Gulf of Mexico.
 Prairie Rivers of Iowa and our partners have worked to promote practices in the Ioway Creek watershed that would reduce nitrogen and phosphorus loss.
 Before commercial fertilizers were introduced, nitrate levels in Iowa streams would have been less than 3 mg/L. While not relevant here, 10 mg/L is the drinking water standard.

-Current nitrate levels in a drainage tile, near Kelley.
-Drainage systems provide a pathway for nitrogen to leach out of crop fields.
+Current nitrate levels in Walnut Creek, near Kelley.
+This site is influenced by several nearby drainage tiles, which provide a pathway for nitrogen to escape from crop fields.